-Arrival and departure at Wildwood will be based on the unit the camper will be living in.
-If you are dropping off campers in different units, please arrive at the earlier time.
-Upon arriving at Wildwood, campers and families will meet with the nurse, add money to a camp store account if they would like, and meet the director and other camp staff.
+Upon arriving to Wildwood, campers and families will meet with the nurse, add money to a Camp Store account and also meet the Director and other camp staff.
 Families will remain in the parking lot and campers will go to their units all together with their counselors.
-At pick-up, remember to check for lost and found items, pick up leftover medications, and check your camper's balance in the camp store before you leave camp.
-There will be different stations around the parking lot for you to do this.
+At pick up, remember to check for lost and found items, pick up leftover medications, and check your camper's balance in the Camp Store before you leave camp.
+There will be different tent stations around the parking lot for you to do this.

-Wildwood does not provide transportation to and from camp, but you are welcome to arrange carpools with other families.
+Wildwood does not provide transportation to and from camp for local campers, but you are welcome to arrange carpools with other families.
+We can help you with this.
+We will pick up out of state campers at the airport for an additional fee.

 For the health and safety of everyone in our community, pets or other animals may not be brought to camp, even on check-in/check-out days!
-If you have a service animal that needs to accompany you to camper pick-up or drop-off, please call the office in advance.
+If you have a service animal that needs to accompany you during pick-up or drop-off, please call the office in advance.

 Wildwood staff can make arrangements for family members with limited mobility if we know in advance.
-Please speak with the office at least 3 days prior to your arrival.
+Please speak with the office at least 3 days prior to your arrival to prepare.